-God, who in the Paschal Solemnity hast bestowed remedies upon the world: we beseech thee, O Lord, extend the heavenly gift unto thy people : that they may both be worthy to attain to perfect freedom, and advance unto life everlasting.
+God, who in the Paschal Solemnity hast bestowed remedies upon the world : we beseech thee, O Lord, extend the heavenly gift unto thy people : that they may both be worthy to attain to perfect freedom, and advance unto life everlasting.
 Through Jesus Christ.

-On this day and on the other following days through the week after the first Let us bless the Lord. at Matins let be made a Procession to the Crucifix through the middle of the Choir and the west entrance: with an Acolyte in white bearing the Cross with Taperers and Thurifers and a boy bearing the Book before the Priest in a Surplice all of whom be in the same vestments as at Vespers on Easter Day except the Acolyte singing an Antiphon while walking, the Rulers of the Choir beginning, Christus resúrgens.
-XX. and thus let be made a Station before the Cross as at Vespers except for the oil and chrism as above.
+On this day and on the other following days through the week after the first Let us bless the Lord. at Matins let a Procession be made to the Crucifix through the middle of the Choir and the west entrance: with an Acolyte in white bearing the Cross with Taperers and Thurifers and a boy bearing the Book before the Priest in a Surplice all of whom be in the same vestments as at Vespers on Easter Day except the Acolyte singing an Antiphon while walking, the Rulers of the Choir beginning, Christ being raised.
+1464. and thus let a Station be made before the Cross as at Vespers except for the oil and chrism as above.

-\mathcal{V} .
+$\overline{\mathcal{V}}$ .
 Let the Jews now declare.
-XX.
+1465.

-And let be said this V. this day: by two of the Superior Grade in Surplices before the entrance to the Choir facing the Clergy.
+And let this W. be said this day: by two of the Superior Grade in Surplices before the entrance to the Choir facing the Clergy.
 But on the following two days: by two Clerks of the ij.
 Form in the aforesaid place and vestment.
 Nevertheless on Thursday, Friday, and Saturday let the aforesadi Antiphon be sung, but without first censing the Cross let first be said this V.

-\mathcal{V} .
+$\overline{\mathcal{V}}$ .
 Tell it out among the nations.